 There are a number of other supportive relationships available to trainees.
 We have a buddy system where each newly appointed trainee is allocated a buddy who is a trainee from the year above.
 Contact is made prior to the start of the programme and often continues throughout.
 There is also a mentor system where every trainee who wishes to be provided with a mentor is allocated a qualified clinical psychologist with the aim of developing a confidential and supportive relationship across training and who can also provide advice and guidance on professional matters.

-Access to the occupational health services within the relevant NHS trust is available (which includes staff counselling services).
+Access to the occupational health services within the NTW is available (which includes staff counselling services).
 As postgraduate students of the University, the Student Wellbeing Service is also available.